TiagoHarari/Titanic-Data-Viz-Tableau-/README.md

 ## How to View the Visualizations

-1. **PDF Version**: Open the `titanic_visualization.pdf` file to view the static visualizations without the need for Tableau.
+1. **PDF Version**: Open the `Titanic_DataViz.pdf` file to view the static visualizations without the need for Tableau.
-2. **PowerPoint Version**: Open the `titanic_visualization.pptx` file to see the visualizations in a presentation format.
+2. **PowerPoint Version**: Open the `Titanic_DataViz.pptx` file to see the visualizations in a presentation format.
 3. **Tableau File**: If you wish to interact with the data and the visualizations, download Tableau (free version available) and open the `titanic_visualization.twb` file.

 tiago.harari@gmail.com